HamidHadipour/GraphBAN/README.md

 ```
 ## Transductive Training
 to train the model in transductive mode, please run the code below.
-In transductive mode we do not have feature fusion, and student blocks and just use the LLMs to extract compound and protein features plus a GAE to to train on the bi-partite network of CPIs.<br>
+In transductive mode, we do not have feature fusion and student blocks and just use the LLMs to extract compound and protein features, plus a GAE to to train on the bi-partite network of CPIs.<br>
 ```
 python transductive_mode/train_transductive_mode.py --train_path <path> --val_path <path> --test_path <path> --seed <int> --save_model <path> --metric_path <path> --prediction_path <path> --h_dimension <int> --epochs <int>
 ```